filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should only be enabled if there is a need to create WebP images or animations.

 ### X
-Requires the `gpl` flag to be enabled if the `xcb` flag is disabled, due to licensing restrictions.
-Pass the `--enable-xlib` option to the configure script.
+Pass the `--enable-xlib`, `--enable-libxcb`, `--enable-libxcb-shm` and `--enable-libxcb-xfixes` options to the configure script.
+Provide support for video playback and capturing within X11 server.
+Enable the X11 video input device (aka `x11grab`) that uses the `libX11`, `libXext` and `libXfixes` libraries to allow to capture a region of an X11 display.
 Enable the XVideo output device (`xv` runtime option) that uses the `libXv` library to allow to play a video stream in an X Server window.

 It is safe to disable the flag.